Mandatory Student Orientation

 - You can take cash in U.S. dollars and change it to the local currency, or you may be able to get foreign currency from your local bank before you go.

-- If you take your debit card, you can use the ATMs abroad to get money.
+- Debit card: You can use the ATMs abroad to get money.
 Make sure your bank knows you are going to be out of the country and that your card will be accepted.
 There might also be a charge for using a foreign ATM.
-Transfer money to your checking account before you go - it is difficult to transfer from one account to another while abroad.

-- If you're planning to use a credit card, notify your credit card company in advance and ask about any finance charges.
+- Credit card: Notify your credit card company in advance that you will be abroad and ask about any finance charges.

 Health & Safety